flycheck/flycheck/doc/index.rst

    (global-flycheck-mode)

-For a more gentle introduction read the :ref:`Installation
+For a permanent installation of Flycheck follow the :ref:`Installation
-<flycheck-installation>` instructions and go through :ref:`Quickstart
+<flycheck-installation>` instructions.
+For a gentle introduction into Flycheck
-<flycheck-quickstart>` guide.
+features go through :ref:`Quickstart <flycheck-quickstart>` guide.

 .. _`known windows issues`: https://github.com/flycheck/flycheck/labels/B-Windows%20only